You’re 33 weeks pregnant.

-BellyBelly’s article on birth plans has heaps of info and a free downloadable temple for you to edit as you like.
+BellyBelly’s article on birth plans has heaps of information, and a free downloadable template that you can edit to suit you.

-Your care provider should be accommodating if you change your mind.
+Your care provider should be able to accommodate your needs, if you change your mind.

-But having a birth plan in place helps ensure you won’t have to make a lot of last minute decisions.
+But having a birth plan in place means you won’t need to make a lot of last minute decisions.

 If you haven’t yet looked into it, consider hiring a doula who can go over your options in detail and support you with your birth plan.

-With a doula, you have significantly less chance of requiring interventions – even 50% fewer caesarean sections with a doula.
+When you have a doula, you have a significantly lower chance of requiring interventions.
+There are 50% fewer caesarean sections where a doula is involved.

-While doulas do take on last minute births, if you’re interested in hiring one it would be best to do it sooner than later.
+Although some doulas will take on births at the last minute, if you’re interested in hiring one it would be best to do it sooner than later.

-This is because the more time she has with you, the more time she has to help you with advice and resources.
+This is because the more time your doula has with you, the more time she has to help you with advice and resources.

-Great (Or Not So Great) Breastfeeding Support Can Impact Your Experience
+Great (Or Not So Great) Breastfeeding Support Can Affect Your Experience

-The Australian Breastfeeding Association is a good first stop for breastfeeding help and advice, but it’s also a good idea to find out about what’s on offer from your hospital or midwife as far as lactation consultants go.
+The Australian Breastfeeding Association is a good first stop for breastfeeding help and advice.
+It’s also a good idea to find out, from your hospital or midwife, about what’s on offer in terms of lactation consultants.

-You can hire lactation consultants privately if you find you need some help, which can be a great option, because you can choose someone you connect with and you know what you are getting.
+You can hire lactation consultants privately, if you find you need some help.
+This can be a great option, because you can choose someone you connect with and you know exactly the care you’ll be getting.